-If a teacher asks more than one unpredictable question, the first one that is asked is the one that should be considered when deciding whether it has been answered appropriately, using a verb.
+If more than one unpredictable question is asked, the first one that is asked is the one that should be considered when deciding whether it has been answered appropriately, using a verb.
 Two-part questions for the same unpredictable bullet point are acceptable practice, for example, 'Do you like...?
 Why (not)?' or 'Do you prefer x or y?
 Why?'
 Credit should be given for the language produced in both parts.
-If a teacher goes on to ask other unpredictable questions, probably to make the task last at least 4 minutes, these should be taken into account when awarding an overall mark.
+If other unpredictable questions are asked, probably to make the task last at least 4 minutes, these should be taken into account when awarding an overall mark.